South America has been blooming as a preferred nearshoring destination for years.

 However, bear in mind the following disadvantages that still occur when hiring teams in the country.

 - Cultural and language differences.
 The majority of Colombia’s support services are still in Spanish, while English support is slowly increasing.
-You might still encounter language and cultural barriers with your first service provider.
+You might still encounter language and cultural barriers when you deal with your first outsourcing company.

 - Data protection.
 Colombian laws on data protection differ from international standards such as GDPR.
 You should be aware and mindful of the current protection laws that exist in Colombia, including its restrictions.